 Dr. Sam Kogan

-Dr. Kogan has more than 35 years of experience in research & development and innovation.
+Dr. Kogan has more than 35 years of experience in research and; development and innovation.
 He has also spent many years on both the investment and start-up side of venture capital.
 Kogan has been a strategic adviser to a number of VC and PE funds, including Northwater Capital, Launch Capital, GEN3 Capital, Lakebridge Capital, and Elliott Group.
 Dr. Kogan has played instrumental roles in starting a number of companies including publicly traded Airgain, Inc.

 Dr. Kogan is a recognized thought leader in the areas of innovation, material science, sustainability, and intellectual properties.
 Dr. Kogan leads Gen5 work and methodology development in Sustainability and he has led a multiyear Sustainability program at Industrial Research Interchange (formerly Industrial Research Institute, a membership organization with hundreds of global members in private sector companies and federally funded laboratories).
 He frequently speaks at conferences around the world and gives regular lectures at Harvard Business School, Stern Business School at NYU, and Fuqua Business School at Duke University.
 He is the author of over 20 patents and 70 published articles.

 Dr. Kogan has a Ph.D. in Material Science from the Institute of Macromolecular Science, Leningrad, Russia, and an M.S., cum laude, in Applied Physics from Polytechnic University in Leningrad, Russia.
 He is a Black Belt Six-Sigma Specialist.